cs4110/2018fa-web/src/syllabus.md

 ## Announcements and Q&A: Campuswire

 We will use [Campuswire][cw] for announcements and communication about the course.
 (We're using Campuswire *instead of* Piazza.)
-Sign up for an account there with your `netid@cornell.edu` email address.
+Sign up for an account there with your <code>netid&commat;cornell.edu</code> email address.
 That should give you access---if not, please [email Adrian](mailto:asampson@cs.cornell.edu) for a secret code.
 The course staff will post important updates there that you really want to know about!
 Check often, and be sure to enable notifications for the #announcements channel.

 You can also ask questions---about lectures, homework, or anything else---on Campuswire.